 No service or venue in the world is perfect, and Universal (or any theme park for that matter) is no different.
 Rides break down, Team Members have bad days, and Murphy’s Law doesn’t take a vacation like you do.

 If you happen to have a negative experience while you’re in the park, don’t let it fester in your mind and ruin your trip.
 Simply visit Guest Services at the front of either theme park and let them know what’s up.
 Chances are good that they’ll acknowledge the shortcoming and work with you to rectify it.
-For example, if a ride breaks down and you exit the line after already waiting for two hours, they might give you an Express Pass to use for the rest of the day.

 First tip: try to address your grievances while you’re still at Universal (versus once you get home).
 Often Guest Services provides solutions that will be useful to you right then and there, like getting an Express Pass for the rest of the day.
 If you’re already home, then chances are whatever they offer will only be useful on your next visit, and for many families that could be years away.